rafael-santiago/tulip/doc/MANUAL.md

 ``Tulip`` (still in ``2005``) was an effort in order to stop with this mess.
 The truth is that I did not stop pushing papers to my endless little stack but I would say that I stopped with my sloppiness.
 Now I am stacking ``notebooks`` ;)

 Even today I use pencil and paper and then I create a ``Tulip code`` for.
 This is my basic workflow on it.
-Truly translating my drafts to the ``Tulip's DSL`` is pretty confortable besides the fact that I can add some versioning on the produced code, managing the transcription improvements.
+Truly, to be translating my drafts into the ``Tulip's DSL`` is pretty confortable besides the fact that I can add some versioning on it, managing the transcription improvements.
 If you transcribe/adapt things you should know that we are constantly evoluting our work, because we are always learning and evoluting ourselves.

 Contradicting myself, in the **Figure 1**, you can see a part of an adaptation from an ``Albert King``'s solo on a napkin that I recently did these days.